-Challenges Possible Solutions Live closer to schools on workplaces Develop a compact city Public services are scattered in the city I feel worried about losing hometown by developing a compact oily The city already has many abandaned houses Lass and less fermers Matching of houses, farmlands, etc. across generation Subsidies to support zero-carbon renovations of abandoned houses Set up solar panels al home Switch to REI00 Electricity Initial cost is expensive Cancerns about safety Need more information Sharing of actar systems among neighborhoods instead of individual houses
+Challenges Possible Solutions Live closer to schools or workplaces Develop a compact city Public services are scattered in the city I feet worried about looing hometown by developing a compact for The city already has many atlandoned houses Less and less fermers Matching of houses, farmlands, etc. across generation Subsidies to support zero-carbon renovations of abandoned houses Set up solar panels at home Switch to REI00 Electricity Initial cost is expensive Concerns about safety Need more information Sharing of adar systems among neighborhoods instead of individual houses j) Session III: What COVID-19 means for Japan's disaster risk reduction (DRR) capacity?